 The Non-Java structure editor allows SciFinder users experiencing problems with Java to draw structures for substance and reaction searches.
 The available features are equivalent to those in the Java version.

-2. Java-based CAS Structure Editor > - Having trouble using the Java-based CAS Structure Editor since the release of Java 1.7.0_65?
-Try > the non-Java editor or see our recommended solution (1/16/14) > - Using the Java based structure editor requires a Java Runtime Environment (JRE) and the associated > Java plug-in to link the JRE to browsers.
+2. Java-based CAS Structure Editor

+- Having trouble using the Java-based CAS Structure Editor since the release of Java 1.7.0_65?
+Try the non-Java editor or see this possible solution from January 2014.

+- Using the Java based structure editor requires a Java Runtime Environment (JRE) and the associated Java plug-in to link the JRE to browsers.
 A 64-bit version of Java is required for 64-bit browsers.

 - For all supported Windows operating systems and browsers use Java version 1.6.0_65 or later, or 1.7.0_65* and later.

 - Note: Oracle has discontinued Java support for Windows XP.
 We recommend using the Non-Java CAS Structure Editor, or upgrading to a newer operating system if you wish to continue using the Java based editor.

 - For Mac OS X 10.8 use Java version 1.7.0_65* or later.